bagherip/hack-like-print/README.md

 # hack-like-print
-A python code for visulizing the process of brute force cracking a code in one line.
+A python code for visulizing the process of brute force cracking a key in one line.
 This code works fine in Unix shell.

 ![](cracker.gif)